Business Career Fair

 What should I bring to the Business Career Fair?

 Bring your U of A student ID and have it ready at the door for check-in.
-Bring numerous copies of your resume to give to the employers you are interested in.
+And bring numerous copies of your resume to give to employers!

 Make the most of your career fair by being prepared!
 Read this checklist and make a plan.
 These details will make or break your career fair experience.